Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 No student may repeat a course more

-permission of the Registrar any time he
+than twice.
+Students must secure the permission of the Registrar any time a course is repeated.

-repeats a course.
 Audited courses may not be

 taken a second time for credit.